Viti Volcano Crater in The Region of Askja

 If you are planning to go to Askja to visit Viti, you need to remember some important facts:

 In the case of Askja, there is an additional challenge: you will be forced to cross rivers.
 The level of the water in rivers might be so high, that crossing them is not recommendable if you have no experience with fording rivers or very little knowledge in this area.
-In such cases, it is better to ask for help and tips from a local and cross the river in groups of two or more cars.
+In such cases, it is better to ask for help and tips from a local and cross the river in groups of two or more cars or join a guided tour instead.

 There are two routes that you can take to get to Viti in Askja.